 My focus here at Tallington Lodge is to provide additional training and support for our staff to enable them to give the very best care to our residents.
 When I heard about this new initiative, I was very keen for Tallington Lodge Care home to be involved.
 As part of this initiative, I have learned that over 50% of people over 80 years old will have a fall and nearly ¼ of a million people over 65 have a fracture as a result of a fall.
 As carers we know first-hand that fall-prevention is key to keeping our residents well and healthy, educating our care teams on frailty will help greatly with this.

-There are many conditions typical of aging such as dementia, depression, incontinence and vertigo (known as geriatric syndromes) that contribute to frailty.
-Frailty is a geriatric syndrome that combines the effects of natural aging with the outcomes of multiple long-term conditions and contributes to the risk of falling.
+There are many conditions typical of ageing such as dementia, depression, incontinence and vertigo (known as geriatric syndromes) that contribute to frailty.
+Frailty is a geriatric syndrome that combines the effects of natural ageing with the outcomes of multiple long-term conditions and contributes to the risk of falling.
 We see residents with many of these conditions in our care home.

 The Neighbourhood working team area leading a program of education for carers and have delivered ‘train-the-trainer’ training which I have attended.
 I will be sharing this with our care teams.
 We will also be holding information sessions for families of residents in our care home and local health care professionals so that they can learn more about frailty and understand more about fall prevention.